 The following points are aimed at helping Trustees who are still confused about how the bring-forward provisions work and how to use it to their advantage.

 The bring-forward rule only applies to future years’ contributions.
-Hence, you will not be able to contribute $540,000 in the last year.
-If you fail to utilise your non-concessional cap for one or more years, then the cap for those years are gone forever.
+If you fail to utilise your non-concessional cap for one or more years, then the cap for those years can’t be carried forward.

-The bring-forward provision allows you to maximise your total non-concessional contributions for a total of $540,000 (FY 2016/2017) or $300,000 (FY 2017/2018) in Year 1, rather than over a three-year period.
+The bring-forward provision allows you to maximise your total non-concessional contributions for a total of $300,000 (FY 2017/2018) in Year 1, rather than over a three-year period.
 However, in order to gain maximum benefit from it, it is important that you understand how the rule works.

 In year 1, you make non-concessional contributions for a total of $200,000 during the FY 2016/2017.
 As the amount you contribute to the SMSF is over the contributions cap, the bring-forward rule will automatically be triggered, allowing you to bring over the contributions cap for the next 2 years (Year 2 and Year 3).
 However, as the cap for a three-year period is only $300,000 for FY 2017/2018, in Year 2 and 3, you are only allowed to contribute up to $100,000 to stay within the cap.
 If you contribute more than $100,000, you will then be liable for the excess contribution tax on the excess amount.